 Do you sell sustainable and ethical cloting through online marketplaces like Zalando?
 Then it's good to be aware of the so-called 'attitude-behaviour gap'.
 Many consumers indicate that they want to make sustainable and ethical choices in fashion.
 Yet in practice, we see that very few of these consumers actually consistently choose sustainable and ethical clothing.
 This 'gap' between what people think and what they actually do is discussed in Zalando's 'Attitude-Behaviour Gap-rapport’.

 In this article, we summarize the main findings of this report.
-We discuss what exactly the attitude-behavior gap is, what it means for sellers of sustainable and ethical clothing, and how to bridge this 'gap'.
+We discuss what exactly the attitude-behaviour gap is, what it means for sellers of sustainable and ethical clothing, and how to bridge this 'gap'.

-What is the Attitude-Behavior Gap in Fashion?
+What is the Attitude-Behaviour Gap in Fashion?

 We also see this gap when it comes to purchasing fashion.
 More and more consumers are aware of the importance of sustainable clothing.
 Especially younger shoppers (millennials and generation Z) indicate that they consider sustainability important when buying clothes.
 And although we see this reflected in the popularity of brands that profile themselves as 'sustainable', there is still a skewed ratio between the percentage of consumers who say they care about sustainability and the percentage of consumers who actually store sustainably.

 We see the same when it comes to the importance of ethical clothing.
-Although consumers indicate that they want good working conditions for the people who make their clothes, we do not always see this reflected in their buying behavior.
+Although consumers indicate that they want good working conditions for the people who make their clothes, we do not always see this reflected in their buying behaviour.

 The research by Zalando